LivePersonInc/developer-center/_exclude/rls_Feb_scraps_autoEscDialogType.md

 FOR THE EXISTING CUSTOM BOT PAGE

-#.
-If you want create an Auto Escalation dialog in the new bot, select **Auto Escalation Dialog**, and then specify the following:
+#. **Create Auto Escalation Dialog**.
+The purpose of an Auto Escalation dialog is to take a conversation that is stuck in a question and transfer it to a live agent or another bot.
+If you want to create an Auto Escalation dialog in the new bot, select **Create Auto Escalation Dialog**, and then specify the following:
     * **LE Account ID**: Enter your account number.
-    * **Default Escalation Skill**: Specify the ID of the skill to which to escalate (transfer) the conversation.
+    * **Auto Escalation Skill**: Specify the ID of the skill to which to escalate (transfer) the conversation.
 You can select from the IDs of the skills configured for your account; alternatively, enter a [botContext variable](conversation-builder-variables-slots.html#variables) like `{$botContext.skillId}` or an [environment variable](conversation-builder-environment-variables.html).
-This information is used to configure the Auto Escalation integration that is created automatically when the bot is created.
-You can edit this later in the integration itself.
+This information is used to configure the supporting [LivePerson Agent Escalation](conversation-builder-integrations-liveperson-agent-escalation-integrations.html) integration, which is created automatically.
+You can edit this information later in the integration itself.
-    * **Escalation Threshold**: Select the maximum number of times the fallback message should be sent in a stuck conversation before triggering the Auto Escalation dialog.
-You can edit this later in the bot's bot settings.
+    * **Auto Escalation Threshold**: Select the maximum number of times the fallback message should be sent during a question before triggering the Auto Escalation dialog.
+You can edit this information later in the bot's bot settings.

-    For an introduction to Auto Escalation dialogs, see here.
+    For more on Auto Escalation dialogs, see here.

 FOR THE EXISTING DIALOG BASICS PAGE

-* **Auto Escalation**: ADD DESCRIPTION....For more on this, see here.
+* **Auto Escalation**: The auto escalation dialog is triggered after the fallback message is sent a specific (configurable) number of times during a question.
+The dialog is designed to take a conversation that is stuck in a question and transfer it to a live agent or another bot.
+For more on this, see here.

 ### Configure dialog settings